Alverthorpe railway station: History

 Opened by the Bradford, Wakefield and Leeds Railway, the station had two platforms.
 It became part of the London and North Eastern Railway during the Grouping of 1923.
 The line then passed on to the Eastern Region of British Railways on nationalisation in 1948, closing a mere six years later.
+Although the station was closed to normal passenger and freight traffic from 5 April 1954, passenger facilities were retained for special and excursion trains.